Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Problem Statement

 In this context, the broader focus of the present paper is on identifying the GSO $\bbS$ that is considered to be the best possible description of the structure of a \emph{non-stationary} signal $\bby=\bbH\bbx$ [cf. \eqref{E:Filter_input_output_time}, where $\bbx$ is not white].
 For generic (non-identity) input covariance matrix $\bbC_\bbx$, we face the challenge that the signal covariance [cf. \eqref{E:covariance_y}]

 \emph{is no longer simultaneously diagonalizable with $\bbS$}.
 This rules out using the eigenvectors of the sample covariance $\hbC_\bby$ as spectral templates of $\bbS$.
 Still, as argued following \eqref{E:Filter_input_output_time} the eigenvectors of the GSO coincide with those of the graph filter $\bbH$ that governs the underlying diffusion dynamics.
 This motivates using realizations of observed signals together with additional information on the excitation inputs $\bbx$ (either realizations of the graph signals, sparsity assumptions, or the covariance matrix $\bbC_{\bbx}$ \cite{shen2017tensors}) to \textit{identify the filter} $\bbH$, with the ultimate goal of estimating its eigenvectors $\bbV$.
-This system identification task in the graph setting is the subject dealt with in Sections \ref{S:NonStationary_InputSignals} and \ref{S:NonStationary_InputStatistics}, but before we close the loop showing how to recover $\bbS$ given its estimated eigenbasis $\hbV$.
+This system identification task in the graph setting is the subject dealt with in Sections \ref{S:NonStationary_InputSignals} and \ref{S:NonStationary_InputStatistics}, {but before moving on, we close} the loop {by} showing how to recover $\bbS$ given its estimated eigenbasis $\hbV${; see also the comparative schematic in Fig. \ref{F:scheme_topo_id}.}